Sorry, you need to enable JavaScript to visit this website.

 Higher education student union(s)

 Students in higher education exercise their rights within their institutions through an independent self-governing organisation.
-These self-governments are the so-called Student Self-Government [Hallgatói Önkormányzat in Hungarian (hereinafter referred to as HÖK)] which operates as part of the higher education institutions.
+These self-governments are the so-called Student Self-Government (Hallgatói Önkormányzat) which operates as part of the higher education institutions (Hallgatói Önkormányzatok Országos Konferenciája).
+These organisations are grouped together in the National Organisation of Student Self-governing Bodies.
 Their establishment and operation are defined by the Organisational and Operational Regulation of the institutions.

 The National Organisation of Student Self-governing Bodies